bogongroverchalet/knowledge-base/_posts/2017-8-8-winter-gear.md

 - _Sunscreen & lip balm_ - '30+' and water resistant
 - _Camera_ - light weight, optional.
 - _Small torch_ - with new batteries
+- _Mobile phone_ - reception at the chalet itself is minimal to non-existant,
+  however it can useful while touring.

 **If you have any doubts, questions or concerns regarding equipment contact your party leader or the bookings officer on 0407 242 538**